adesegunadedeji/scheduler-/README.md

 # scheduler-
-Planning and Scheduler App Built Using Reactjs
+Planning and Scheduler App Built Using Reactjs and Learning React Hooks